usnistgov/nestor/docs/how_to_guide/tutorial.rst

 |image91|

 6. Select the column(s) that you would like to “tag.”
+Check the check box.
 In this example, the column is “OriginalShorttext.”

 |image10|

 .. _Dropdown Categories:

 7. There is also a drop-down to say what the column likely represents - this is for later analyses and future storage in a graph database.
 These categories in the drop-down come from `prior studies <https://www.nist.gov/publications/developing-maintenance-key-performance-indicators-maintenance-work-order-data>`__ on Maintenance Key Performance Indicators (KPIs).
    These categories are used as the headers in the *.h5* binary files used to store the tagged data (See the Section: `Report tab`_).
-   A subset of these categories, *Machine Name* and *Maintenance Technician*, are used for the Nestor Dashboard.
+   A subset of these categories, *Machine Name* and *Maintenance Technician*, are used for the Nestor Dashboard. **Please note, the columns that are selected as headers do not need to be "checked" if these columns are not going to be tagged.**

    These categories will be used for constructing a graph database (**COMING SOON!**)